Ghoster738/Future-Cop-MIT/README.md

 * BahKooJ for various information about Future Cop.

-* Killermosi for improving parameter system, the filesystem, and the options system.
+* Killermosi/kkmic for improving parameter system, the filesystem, and the options system.

 ### Libraries